 The Indus Valley Civilization (the Harappan Civilization or the Indus Civilization or the Indus River Valley Civilization) is one of the earliest civilizations in the world.
-The civilization flourished around the Indus River basin and its tributaries consisting of present day Pakistan and northwest India.
-In India the largest Harappan site is located in Haryana Rakhigarhi, and the second largest is in Dholavira, Gujarat.
+The civilization flourished around the Indus River basin and its tributaries consisting of present-day Pakistan and northwest India.
+In India, the largest Harappan site is located in Haryana Rakhigarhi, and the second-largest is in Dholavira, Gujarat.
 Construction of well-planned cities by using bricks, and proper drainage system are the main features of this civilization.
 At the time of its height, the Indus Valley Civilization geographically extended to Egypt or Mesopotamia.
-On the basis of archaeological research and radio carbon dating, origin of the Indus Valley Civilization lies between 3300 – 1300 BCE.
-Though people used to live on the banks of the Indus River before this period but it was only during a Bronze Age when they actually started living as civilized and urban societies.
-Harappa and Mohenjo-daro were the two prominent cities of Indus Valley Civilization.
+On the basis of archaeological research and radiocarbon dating, the origin of the Indus Valley Civilization lies between 3300 – 1300 BCE.
+Though people used to live on the banks of the Indus River before this period it was only during the Bronze Age when they actually started living as civilized and urban societies.
+Harappa and Mohenjo-Daro were the two prominent cities of the Indus Valley Civilization.

 Facts about Indus Valley Civilization

-Brick lined sewers is another very prominent feature of the Indus Valley Civilization.
-Mohenjo-daro is the most prominent of all cities of the civilization with respect to sewerage system.
+Brick-lined sewers are another very prominent feature of the Indus Valley Civilization.
+Mohenjo-Daro is the most prominent of all cities of the civilization with respect to the sewerage system.
 Bricks used in construction were built in the ratio of 4:2:1 having 11 inches length, 5.5 inches width and 2.75 inches depth.

 People were familiar with certain new techniques in metallurgy.
 They used these techniques to produce lead, copper, tin and bronze.

 Art was in its full form during the Indus Valley Civilization.
-At the time of excavation many bronze, copper and pottery products along with terra-cotta toys have been excavated.
-Steatite seals engraved with animal figures is however the most notable among all these.
-The most common of all animals that was used on seals was Humpless bull or unicorn.
+At the time of excavation, many bronze, copper and pottery products along with terra-cotta toys have been excavated.
+Steatite seals engraved with animal figures are however the most notable among all these.
+The most common of all animals that were used on seals was the Humpless bull or unicorn.

 There are three stages of Harappan Civilization which are Pre-Harappan, Harappan and Post-Harappan known as Rojde, Desalpur and Surkotada respectively

-Similarities between the Indus Valley Civilization and the Egyptian River Valley Civilization have been noticed by the scholars.
-First of all both the civilizations were dependent upon river system and flourished around the Indus and the Nile rivers respectively.
-It has also been found out that both of these civilizations had almost similar lifestyle and customs.
+Similarities between the Indus Valley Civilization and the Egyptian River Valley Civilization have been noticed by scholars.
+First of all both civilizations were dependent upon the river system and flourished around the Indus and the Nile rivers respectively.
+It has also been found out that both of these civilizations had almost similar lifestyles and customs.

-Also there is very less information about the language used in the Indus Valley Civilization but some scholars believe its closeness to Vedic scripts.
+Also, there is very little information about the language used in the Indus Valley Civilization but some scholars believe its closeness to Vedic scripts.

-Major reason given by scholars regarding the decline of the Indus Valley Civilization was a shift in the course of river and natural disasters such as drought, flood etc. Also there was decline in the trade with Egypt and Mesopotamia.
-Some of the scholars also believe that wars with the Aryan Civilization may also be the reason of their decline.
+The major reason given by scholars regarding the decline of the Indus Valley Civilization was a shift in the course of rivers and natural disasters such as drought, flood, etc. Also, there was a decline in trade with Egypt and Mesopotamia.
+Some of the scholars also believe that wars with the Aryan Civilization may also be the reason for their decline.